thaysom22/justAbbyH/README.md

 * [Font Awesome](https://fontawesome.com/) was used for icons on site.
 * [GitHub](https://github.com/) was used as remite repository for version control and automatic deployment to Heroku.
 * [Git](https://git-scm.com/) was used for version control locally.
+* [autopep8](https://pypi.org/project/autopep8/) code formatter tool used recursively on project directory with `--aggressive` flag to format all python files to pep8 standards.

 ### Languages